ashokgithub-ifs/ELC-github/README.md

 # ELC-github
-English Language Corner is a web application which uses odoo to develop.
-About English institution.
+English Language Corner is a web application about English institution.
+It uses Odoo 11 and python for the development.